dangirsh/libjulia.el/README.md

     emacs_value emacs_val = jl_to_elisp(env, val);
     JL_GC_POP();

-which ensures `val` isn't garbage collected by Julia while we convert it to an Elisp value.
+which ensures `val` isn't garbage collected by Julia while we convert it to an Emacs Lisp value.

 ## Concurrency

 Currently, if Julia blocks, Emacs hangs.
 Julia is being compiled with threads enabled, so this might be avoidable.

-FWIW, emacs-zmq spawns a slave Emacs process to handle polling channels.
+FWIW, `emacs-zmq` spawns a slave Emacs process to handle polling channels.
 I hope that's not necessary here.

 ## Tests